 '''

-GRANT pgx_update_profile_status TO repl-user;
+GRANT pgx_update_profile_status TO repluser WITH SET TRUE;

 '''

 This action enables users for streaming replication to lock all other database users or unlock the lock state due to policy deviations.
 Also, membership in the pgx_update_profile_status group role should only be granted to users for streaming replication.